B2C4U/DogMin/README.md

 used the commandline te generate an empty sln, and used the new project feature visual studio to create a basic Wasm Blazor project.

-For sanaity, moved files in right place and in solution folders for easy grouping
+For sanaity, moved files in right place and in solution folders for easy grouping Added .editor config to the solution based on c# defaults.